makerdao/community/governance/polls/Spark Protocol Mainnet - Onboard July USDe PT onto Morpho Spark DAI Vault - March 10, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to onboarding May eUSDe PT onto the Morpho Spark DAI Vault with the following parameters:
+The community can vote in this poll to express support or opposition to onboarding July USDe PT onto the Morpho Spark DAI Vault with the following parameters:

 - Pool LLTV: **91.5%**.
 - Oracle Discount Rate: **20%**